venus-lang/venus_old/README.md

 - **Fullstack**: Backend (server), Frontend (dom or even css manipulation), MiddleWare, Shell, and Mobile.
 All enabled.
 - **Bare-metal**: able to run on an Arduino board or Raspberry Pie.
 Android & iOS support are welcome.

-The language in influenced by many languages:
+Venus is influenced by many languages:

 - [D](https://dlang.org/) - Venus is actually a 'fork' of D (originally named Mars language), so many of the features comes from D. The language will be implemented in D.
 - [Python](https://python.org/) - My main goal for Venus was to design a static and native version of Python.
 I learned many things from Python's library API, docs and ipython repl.